My clients frequently ask this simple question about soundproofing and STC rating. But the answer is not simple, and needs some explanation.

 From the table you can see that 16% (one in 6) people are at least moderately annoyed and 43% are slightly annoyed by noise from neighbours, when the partition wall has rated STC 50, the minimum required by Ontario Building Code.
 Even high rated STC value 60 does not guarantee that everyone is happy with the level of privacy it provides in their apartment.

-Each occupant of an apartment building, a condominium, or other shared type accommodation must decide for himself or herself how much noise from neighbours is tolerable.
-If your noise situation is not tolerable to you, seek advice from an acoustical engineer about what can be done to reduce your noise level.
+Each occupant of an apartment, condominium, or other shared housing must determine for themselves how much noise from neighbours is acceptable.
+If the noise level in your situation is intolerable, consult an acoustical engineer to explore possible ways to reduce it.